Skip to content

 Sustainability

 The ingredients in this recipe were chosen not only for how they taste, but for how they are grown and produced.
-My background in agriculture—working with soils, water systems, and sustainable farming practices—shaped the way I think about food long before I began writing recipes.
+My background in agriculture—working with organic growers, and sustainable farming practices—shaped the way I think about food long before I began writing recipes.

 Over time, I’ve come to see that the best cooking starts long before the kitchen, in the decisions made in the field.
 This section highlights those choices, offering a closer look at the ingredients and the role they play in supporting a more thoughtful and sustainable food system.
+Many of the best tasting ingredients are also sustainable and help stop climate change.
+That’s because companies that care about quality also care about sustainability.
+They have to in order to continue to have a high quality product.

 Easy Sugar Cookie Recipe